Space History News

 "As you well know, it is illegal to sell Apollo lunar rocks in the United States," wrote Roberts in an e-mail quoted by the AP.
 "This obviously has not discouraged me since I live in the United States.
 However, I must be cautious that this deal is handled with delicacy in that I am not publicly exposed."

-The continued exchanges included curatorial and historical records on the samples provided by the seller, and culminated in a meeting at a restaurant in Orlando over the weekend of July 20, to finalize the purchase.
+The exchanges included curatorial and historical records on the samples provided by the seller, and culminated in a meeting at a restaurant in Orlando over the weekend of July 20, to finalize the purchase.

 The defendants arrested in Orlando appeared before U.S. Magistrate Judge Thomas B. McCoun on July 22.